dglttr/scrawler/README.md

 - **Setup** is where all parameters are specified
 - In **Execution**, an instance of the respective Python object is created and its `run()` method executed

 You can copy-and-paste the template and make any adjustments you would like.
-Make sure to paste it within the project directory.

 ### Specifying parameters
 Let's have a closer look at the "setup" section.